nygilmanov/slfdr_project3_traffic_sign_detection/writeup_template.md

 - EPOCHS = 150.
 Have tried various number of epochs. larger number of epochs do not give any improvement in the quality of the model.
 - BATCH_SIZE = 128
 - rate = 0.01/0.001.
-Have applied dynamic learning metric ( larger on the initial stages and lower on the later stages of thelearning process)
+Have applied dynamic learning metric (larger on the initial stages and lower on the later stages of the learning process)
 - mean(cross_entropy) as the metric which shoud be optimized.
-- Adam Optimizer
+- Adam as an optimizer

 #### 4. Description of the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.